 Best for: Getting customers involved

-Personalized Video can be used in surprisingly creative ways when it comes to digital communications.
-We’ve already seen a few with these video personalization examples, but Cadbury really switched things up when they launched their Cadbury Glow campaign.
+Personalised Video can be used in surprisingly creative ways when it comes to digital communications.
+We’ve already seen a few with these video personalisation examples, but Cadbury really switched things up when they launched their Cadbury Glow campaign.

-The campaign allowed users to automatically create personalized clips to be sent to their loved ones.
-Presenting a heartfelt message personalized with names and photos from the user’s Facebook page, the video successfully encouraged customers to engage with Cadbury’s brand and expanded its reach on social media.
+The campaign allowed users to automatically create personalised clips to be sent to their loved ones.
+Presenting a heartfelt message personalised with names and photos from the user’s Facebook page, the video successfully encouraged customers to engage with Cadbury’s brand and expanded its reach on social media.